 Inaugurated in 1961, Xa Loi Pagoda is famous for not only the beautiful architecture and landscape but also its important role in the protest against the reign of Ngo Dinh Diem in 1963.
 The pagoda is Saigon’s first pagoda having Main Hall in a multistory building.
 It is a perfect mix of modern and ancient architecture.
 Xa Loi Pagoda is comprised of a green garden with Guanyin statues, Mai Tho Truyen statue, a seven-story bell tower, library, Main Hall, Chanh Tri Buddhist Lecture Hall.

-Its 32 meter high seven-story bell tower is the second highest pagodas’ bell towers in Vietnam.
-The bell hung on the highest floor of the tower is 2 tons weigh and propagates very far.
+Its 32-meter high seven-story bell tower is the second highest pagodas’ bell towers in Vietnam.
+The bell hung on the highest floor of the tower is 2 tons heavy and propagates very far.
 The pagoda was built to worship relics of Buddha, presented by Narada Maha Thera in 1953.
 So that it is called Chùa Xá Lợi, literally meaning Buddha’s relics Pagoda.
 Besides the Buddha’s relics in a Bodhi-shaped stupa in the Main Hall, Xa Loi Pagoda houses the over the precious 1,000-year-old prayer book in Pali language and a horizontal carved wood panel with four Chinese characters written by Empress Dowager Cixi.

-At Xa Loi Pagoda, Buddhist monks open caligraphy classes every week, preach in Chanh Tri Buddhist Lecture Hall and hold lots of Buddhist celebrations and festivals.
+At Xa Loi Pagoda, Buddhist monks open calligraphy classes every week, preach in Chanh Tri Buddhist Lecture Hall and hold lots of Buddhist celebrations and festivals.
 The library has about 7,000 Buddhist, literature, culture books and many others, served to not only Buddhist monks, Buddhists but also students.

 Read more about history, architecture, hidden stories, interior and exterior decoration and see lots of nice photos of Xa Loi Pagoda.